AibaAmine/my-accountant/API_DOCUMENTATION.md

 - Users can only manage their own services and bookings
 - Users can only view/update bookings they participate in
-- Time slot conflicts are automatically prevented for confirmed bookings
-- Service types are automatically assigned based on user type (clients create "needed", accountants create "offered")
+- Service types are automatically assigned based on user type:
-- Academic users are restricted from service marketplace access
+  - Clients create "needed" services
+  - Accountants create "offered" services (regular or courses)
+  - Academics cannot create services
+- **Course Creation**: Accountants must explicitly set `is_course: true` to create a course
+- **Course Access**: Only academics can browse and book courses
+- **Service Access**: Only clients can browse and book regular services

 - Role-based filtering ensures users only see relevant services

 ---